WHAT TYPE OF LIGHTING DO YOU USE?

-Our hydroponic water system uses up to 85% less water than conventional growing.
+Our hydroponic growing processes uses up to 90% less land and water than conventional growing.
 Because we grow in greenhouses, we use much less space as well (up to 70% less).
 Even the packaging is sustainable.
 It is 100% recyclable and shaped to act as a mini greenhouse.

 WHAT DOES “PETE’S LIVING” MEAN?

 Our living products are alive, still connected to their growing source.
 They are sold with their roots intact, which means they last longer and stay fresher.

 Let’s just say, a lot longer than other greens since they are still attached to its growing source.
 Our living products can last 7+ days longer in your refrigerator.

 WHAT ARE THE IMPLICATIONS OF LETTUCE THAT’S ATTACHED TO ITS ROOTS?

 Good question.
 First, it helps to cut down on food waste, as grocers can keep the produce on the shelf longer, rather than tossing it in the dumpster.
 People who buy our greens can also keep it longer, meaning less food goes in their trash cans.
 Second, this process requires less land and less water to maintain the plant’s health.
 The greens you consume are incredibly nutritious and stay that way longer.